 If You Invested $100 Over The Past 20 Years In This Dividend Stock, Here's How Much You Would Have Today

-State Street (NYSE:STT) has outperformed the market over the past 90 days by 7.68%, generating a 8.39% return for its investors over the time period.
+Brookfield Asset Mgmt (NYSE:BAM) has outperformed the market over the past 90 days by 15.41%, generating a 17.36% return for its investors over the time period.
 Now, given this information, it may seem like price appreciation alone is the best way to have made money on this stock, that's not actually the case.

-This is because State Street has been paying out a regular cash dividend every year over the past 20 years.
+This is because Brookfield Asset Mgmt has been paying out a regular cash dividend every year over the past 20 years.
 Investors who fail to account for dividends are missing a key ingredient in calculating a stock's profitability over time.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference re-investing dividends can make in your cash growth over a period of time.
 Dividends surely can matter.